 The rashes on a child’s mouth normally appear as red patches with bumps scattered around his mouth and chin.
 They are caused by several factors including drooling, use of pacifiers, prolonged contact with smeared food, and irritation from adult’s clothing or whiskers.

 The rashes can also be due to impetigo, a contagious skin infection common among kids, and which causes blisters or sores around the cheeks, mouth, hands, and neck.
-There are two types of impetigo—the bullous and non-bullous.
-The bullous impetigo is a large blister caused by Staphylococcus aureus, a bacterium that releases toxins which causes the formation of clear or cloudy blisters.

 Red Rash around Mouth In Children

 Skin rashes may just be ordinary rashes acquired by infants, toddlers, or youngsters as they grow.
 At times, with the accompanying of other symptoms, the rashes around the mouth may suggest a fundamental disease.
-The following may prove helpful:

 - If the child develops red sores on his lip or around the lip’s outer edge, he may have acquired a cold sore, which is caused by a Herpes virus.